pioneers/PiElectrical/README.md

 This is the working repo for smart sensors

-Establish during Electrical Y9 by Seiya Ono to simplify the workspace for people who just want to Eagle.
+Establish during Electrical Y9 to simplify the workspace for people who just want to Eagle.

 ```
 (c) Pioneers In Engineering